-Turn that craving for carbs into a yummy meal with this Healthy Pesto Pasta recipe that is simple to prepare!
-Ready in just over 30 minutes this pasta dinner recipe is bursting with flavor from pesto, sun-dried tomatoes, broccoli and Parmesan cheese.
+This Healthy Pesto Pasta recipe is simple, ready in just over 30 minutes and is bursting with flavor from pesto, sun-dried tomatoes, broccoli and Parmesan cheese.

 It comes together in less than 30 minutes from prep to clean up, just like our Tuscan chicken pasta and healthy chicken alfredo.

-Part of what makes this pasta recipe so quick and easy is using your favourite store-bought pesto sauce.
+Part of what makes this pasta recipe so quick and easy is using your favorite store-bought pesto sauce.
 If you have a jar of homemade or you don’t mind taking the time to make your own, go for it!
-Save your leftover pesto for this ground turkey skillet or pesto chicken.
-Because carbs one day equals low carbs the next!

-• Fresh ingredients: This healthy pasta swaps heavy meat and dairy for light and fresh vegetables.
+• Fresh ingredients: This healthy pasta dish swaps heavy meat and dairy for light and fresh vegetables.

 • Versatile: Swap vegetables and pasta shape for what you have on hand.

-• Gluten-free and dairy-free friendly: Use your favorite gluten free pasta and skip the parmesan for dairy free!
+• Gluten-free: Use your favorite gluten free pasta with crevices.

-• Simple and quick: With store bought pesto, you save time in the kitchen and dinner is ready in just over 30 minutes.
+• Simple and quick: With store bought pesto, you save time in the kitchen and it’s a 30 minute meal!

 Ingredients for Healthy Pesto Pasta Recipe